Tommyboyjedi/ATHBA/DIVERGENCE.md

 ### ❌ Missing or Incomplete

 #### 1. Agent System
+- **PM Agent (Divergence)**
+  - The `Specification Document.txt` describes the PM agent as a co-author of the project specification.
+  - **Current Implementation**: The PM agent acts as a high-level orchestrator.
+It routes user requests to other agents based on intent.
+It no longer directly handles specification authoring, delegating that task to the new `SpecBuilderAgent`.

 - **Architect Agent**
   - No implementation found
   - Missing repository analysis and planning functionality

 - **Developer/Tester Pairs**
-  - Basic stubs exist but lack complete TDD workflow
+  - Basic stubs exist but lack complete TDD workflow.
+  - They do not fully implement the `IAgent` interface (missing `llm_prompt`, `agent_type`, `session` properties).
   - Missing integration with Git operations

-#### 2. Memory System
+#### 2. Memory System (Divergence)
-- **Short-Term Memory**
-  - Limited implementation of in-memory caching
-  - Missing complete conversation history management

-- **Long-Term Memory**
-  - No vector search implementation
-  - Missing knowledge base functionality
+- **Centralized Memory Manager Missing**: The specification describes a `Memory Manager` service that provides structured access to a three-tier memory system.
+This service has not been implemented.
+Data access is handled by individual repositories instead.
+- **Short-Term Memory**: The in-memory cache backed by a capped MongoDB collection is not implemented.
+- **Medium-Term Memory**: This is the most complete tier, with repositories for conversations, agent logs, and spec versions.
+- **Long-Term Memory**: A `SnippetRepo` exists for storing code snippets, but it lacks the vector search and similarity matching capabilities required by the specification.
+It functions as a simple document store.

 #### 3. Model Management
 - **Model Lifecycle**